uttsap/geeksforgeeks-to-PDF/README.md

 The python script crawls the URL provided and downloads the webpages as PDF basd on keywords provided in the script.

 #### To Use
-**IMPORTANT :** Add the [PDFCROWD](https://pdfcrowd.com) *username* and *API KEY* within script!
+**IMPORTANT :** Add your own [PDFCROWD](https://pdfcrowd.com) *username* and *API KEY* within script!

+- Install dependencies using `pip install -r requirements.txt`
+- Modify the code based on URL and keyword required to target a category
-Just run the script using `python geeksforgeeks2pdf.py` and watch all the PDF getting downloaded within the folder.
+- Run the script using `python geeksforgeeks2pdf.py`
+- Wait till download finishes

 #### Todo
-1. Add requirements.txt
-2. Take URL and Keywords as input
+1. Take URL and Keywords as input
-3. Fix the *task* count
+2. Fix the *task* count